The Progression of Alzheimer's Disease

-- MCI due to Alzheimer’s disease: evidence of Alzheimer’s disease pathology along with impairment in 1 or more cognitive domains that does not interfere with daily functioning.
+- MCI due to Alzheimer’s disease: evidence of Alzheimer’s disease pathology along with impairment in 1 or more cognitive domains that do not interfere with daily functioning.

 - Alzheimer’s disease dementia (mild, moderate, severe): when cognitive abilities further decline and cause impairment in functional abilities.

 MCI due to Alzheimer’s disease is a critical stage of the disease continuum

 During this stage, clinicians may be able to detect very early features of Alzheimer’s disease compared to other causes of memory loss or other forms of cognitive impairment.
 These features can be detected using validated tools such as Mini-Cog, General Practitioner Assessment of Cognition (GPCOG), Memory Impairment Screen (MIS), and Montreal Cognitive Assessment (MoCA).7-9